Calculating your Required Photo Voltaic Capacity

 Saving you from Battery Math

-We have developed a MS EXCEL spreadsheet to assist with these calculations.
+We have developed a MS EXCEL spreadsheet tuned for the Canadian environment to assist our Canadian clients with these calculations.
 Contact us by email and we'll help you with your calculations.

 It is our sincere hope that our long-winded explanation has helped you understand and demystified system configuration!
 Configuration is half the equation, the other half is comprised of using the appropriate technology and properly installing it.
 You're half way there!